jlbbooks/Teleferika/lib/ui/tabs/map/MAP_TYPES_README.md

 Some map types support high-resolution tiles for retina displays using the `{r}` placeholder in their URL templates.
 These map types have `supportsRetina: true` and will automatically use high-resolution tiles on high-density displays:

 - **CartoDB Positron** - Supports retina mode for crisp display on high-DPI screens
-- **Stamen Terrain** - Supports retina mode for high-quality terrain visualization
+- **Thunderforest Landscape** - Beautiful landscape visualization with terrain features

 The `supportsRetina` field is automatically used by the `TileLayer` configuration to enable `RetinaMode.isHighDensity` when appropriate.